Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Method

 For each instruction $I$, the model first samples a group of $G$ candidate responses $\{R^{(1)}, \dots, R^{(G)}\}$, which are subsequently parsed into the corresponding MOF structures $\{\mathcal{S}^{(1)}, \dots, \mathcal{S}^{(G)}\}$.
 We then evaluate the quality of each structure $\mathcal{S}^{(i)}$ by comparing it with the ground-truth stable reference $\mathcal{S}_{gt}$.
 To quantify this alignment, we compute a reward based on structural matching fidelity.
 Let $\tau$ denote the minimum site tolerance at which the two structures are considered matched, as determined using the \texttt{StructureMatcher} class in \texttt{pymatgen}~\citep{ong2013python}.
 The reward $r^{(i)}$ function is defined as:

-where $\mathtt{RMSE}(\cdot, \cdot)$ represents the root mean square error between structures.
+where $\mathtt{RMSE}(\cdot, \cdot)$ represents the root mean square distance between matched sites of the two structures.
+We provide more details about the reward calculation in Appendix \ref{app:rl}.
 This reward function encourages high-precision generation ($\tau \leq 0.5$) by providing an additional bonus for low geometric error, while assigning no bonus to suboptimal structures ($0.5 < \tau \leq 1.0$) to promote training stability.

 The model is then updated by maximizing the SAPO objective: